Annatto is a plant. The seed, leaf, and root are used to make medicine.

 Interaction Rating=Moderate Be cautious with this combination.

-Annatto might increase blood sugar.
+Annatto might increase or decrease blood sugar.
 Diabetes medications are used to lower blood sugar.
-By increasing blood sugar, annatto might decrease the effectiveness of diabetes medications.
+By increasing or decreasing blood sugar, annatto might decrease the effectiveness of diabetes medications or increase the risk of your blood sugar going too low.
 Monitor your blood sugar closely.
 The dose of your diabetes medication might need to be changed.

 Herbs and supplements that might lower blood sugar: Annatto might increase or decrease blood sugar.
 Using it with herbs and supplements that lower blood sugar might increase the risk of low blood sugar in some people.
 Some of these herbs and supplements include bitter melon, ginger, goat's rue, fenugreek, kudzu, willow bark, and others.